00Hackgen/Tech-Quests/README.md

 [![first-timers-only Friendly](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](http://www.firsttimersonly.com/)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-**Organization Scope:**
+**Tech Quests**
-AIEN Talents is a dynamic and inclusive platform that bridges the gap between talented students with a passion for coding, problem-solving, and innovation, across various domains, and leading companies seeking exceptional talent.
+is a dynamic and inclusive platform that bridges the gap between talented students with a passion for coding, problem-solving, and innovation, across various domains, and leading companies seeking exceptional talent.
 We strive to create an environment that goes beyond software development, encompassing a wide range of skills such as design, data analysis, business strategy, communication, and more.
 Our goal is to provide students with the opportunity to showcase their diverse talents, connect with industry professionals, and unlock exciting career prospects.

 **Hackathon Goals:**
 1. **Inclusivity:** Our hackathons aim to be inclusive and welcoming to students with a broad range of skills and expertise.
 Whether you're a software engineer, designer, data scientist, business analyst, or any other talent, this hackathon is a platform for you to shine.